imatary/App/README.md

 4. attable.c – table of AT commands
  * list of all commands and their rights (rwx) in one array
  * if you want to add new AT commands, this file needs to be edited
 5. circularBuffer.c – buffer functions
  * programmed buffer functions
 6.	nvm_eeprom.c – save and read functions for EEPROM operations
- * definition of EEPROM struct `NVM`
+ * definition of EEPROM structure `NVM`
  * set user and default values functions
  * get function
  * EEPROM crc function
 7. setter.c
  * set functions to restore the default values
 8. timer0.c – defined the relation to the timer functions of the stack
- * init timer pointer
+ * initialize timer pointer
  * definition of 'Millisecond'
 9. trx0.c – defined the relation to the transceiver functions of the stack
- * init of transreceiver
+ * initialize of transceiver functions
  * handler for sending and receiving
  * functions to pack data packages
 10. uart.c – defined the relation to the user interface functions of the stack
- * init of UART pointer functions
+ * initialize of UART pointer functions

 #### Links